Accumulators are simple devices that store energy in the form of fluid under pressure.

 Limitations of Spring Loaded Accumulator

 - The pressure exerted on the fluid is not constant as in the deadweight type.
-As the springs are fully compressed, the accumulator pressure reaches its peak and as the spring approaches their free length, the accumulator pressure drops to a minimum.
+As the springs are fully compressed, the accumulator pressure reaches its peak and as the spring approaches its free length, the accumulator pressure drops to a minimum.

 - Due to the presence of springs in the upper part of the cylinder, the useful piston stroke is limited.
 Hence accumulator cannot provide higher volumes.